Altered States: Plot

 In 1967, Edward Jessup is a Columbia University psychopathologist studying schizophrenia.
-He begins to think that "our other states of consciousness are as real as our waking states."
-He begins experimenting with sensory deprivation using a flotation tank, aided by two like-minded researchers, Arthur Rosenberg and Mason Parrish.
-At a faculty party, he meets fellow "whiz kid," and his future wife, Emily.
+He thinks that "our other states of consciousness are as real as our waking states."
+He begins experimenting with sensory deprivation using a flotation tank, aided by like-minded researchers, Arthur Rosenberg and Mason Parrish.
+At a faculty party, he meets fellow "whiz kid" and his future wife, Emily.

 Over a decade later, Edward is a tenured professor at Harvard Medical School.
-He and Emily have two daughters, and are on the brink of divorce, when they reunite – for the first time in seven years – with the couple who had first introduced them.
+He and Emily have two daughters and are on the brink of divorce when they reunite – for the first time in seven years – with the couple who had first introduced them.
 When Edward hears about the Hinchi tribe, whose members experience shared hallucinatory states, he decides to travel to Mexico in order to participate in their ceremony.

 During the climb up into the Hinchi hill country (a plateau covered in spectacular mushroom-shaped ventifacts), Edward is told by his guide, Eduardo Echeverria, that the Hinchi use in their ceremonies a potion containing the sacred mushroom Amanita muscaria and the shrub sinicuiche, which they are collecting for next year's ceremonies.
 The tribe calls sinicuiche by a Hinchi name meaning "first/primordial flower" in recognition of the deep memory states which it can evoke.
-An indigenous elder ("the brujo") is seen with a root in his hand, which he asks Edward to hold, before cutting Edward's hand in order to add some drops of blood to the mixture he is preparing.
+An indigenous elder ("the brujo") is seen with a root in his hand, which he asks Edward to hold, before cutting Edward's hand in order to add drops of blood to the mixture he is preparing.
 Immediately after consuming the mixture, Edward experiences bizarre, intense hallucinations, including one of the petrifaction and subsequent erosion by blown sand of Emily and himself.

-The following morning, Edward leaves the Hinchi plateau under a cloud, having killed, while in his intoxicated state, a large specimen of the Hinchi's sacred monitor lizard (which a petroglyph shown in the dream sequence shows that they believe to have given them the sacred mushroom in the mythic past).
-He returns to the U.S. with a sample of the Hinchi potion for analysis by his colleagues and further self-experimentation, and continues taking it in order to take his exploration of altered states of consciousness to a new and higher level.
+The following morning, Edward leaves the Hinchi plateau under a cloud, having killed, while in his intoxicated state, a large specimen of the Hinchi's sacred monitor lizard.
+He returns to the U.S. with a sample of the Hinchi potion for analysis by his colleagues and further self-experimentation and continues taking it in order to take his exploration of altered states of consciousness to a higher level.